Be Ready: Seniors Prepared!

 21 Hours - $35.00 (Fee covers participant's safety equipment and training material.)

-Using classroom and simulation based education; CERT members can assist others in the neighborhood or workplace immediately following an event when emergency responders may not be immediately available to help.
+Using classroom and simulation based education; CERT members can assist others in their neighborhood or workplace immediately following an event when emergency responders may not be immediately available to help.
 Taking CERT training is easy, fun and a great way for your business or neighborhood to strengthen working and personal relationships that will be vital in responding to an emergency.

 Training is broken up into eight (8) modules: